Amsacrine (Amsidine ®)

-Your nurse will give you anti-sickness drugs as an injection into a vein.
-They will give you the drugs and chemotherapy through one of the following:
+Your nurse will give you anti-sickness (anti-emetic) drugs as an injection into a vein before you start.
+Amsacrine is then given in one of the following ways:

 a fine tube that goes under the skin of your chest and into a vein close by (central line)

 a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

 Your nurse can give you amsacrine as a drip (infusion) into your cannula or line.
 They usually run the drip through a pump, which gives you the treatment over 60–90 minutes.

 Some people might have pain along the vein while they are having the chemotherapy.
 If you have any pain, tell your nurse straight away.
 They will check your drip site and slow the drip to ease the pain.

 Chemotherapy can be given as several sessions (or cycles) of treatment over a few months.

 Amsacrine is usually given as a single course in combination with other chemotherapy drugs over a number of days.
 The length of your treatment and the number of cycles you have will depend on the type of leukaemia you have.

 Your nurse or doctor will discuss your treatment plan with you.

 Before you go home, the nurse or pharmacist will give you anti-sickness (anti-emetic) drugs to take.
 Take all your tablets exactly as they have been explained to you.